aefe17/elColmaditoBot/README.md

-# elColmaditoBot
-Bot de discord

-#Python devoloped Bot for discord
+# Python devoloped Bot for discord

 The purpose of this bot is to send coding challenges through a discord channel daily.